How Much Wind Is Too Much for Cycling

 This means two things:

-a) you struggle to reach the same speed as on a typical day, and certainly as during a tailwind,
+a) You struggle to reach the same speed as you would have on a typical day, and certainly as during a tailwind.

-b) you struggle more, period.
-In other words, not only is the speed cut down significantly, but you also have to struggle to even pedal.
+b) You struggle to control and pedal your ride.
 It’s like pedaling in high gear or turning the tension high on an exercise bike.

 To add to all that, if the headwind is strong enough, you may also get things in your eye, or at least be buffeted by the wind so much that you can’t look forward at ease, if at all.